karen portrait circle

 (Note: I may earn a small commission if you make a purchase through the links below, at no extra cost to you.
 This helps me provide all the free information I post on this website.
 Thank you for your support!)

-Here are several 5-star rated, guided, beer-tasting tours to check out:
+Here are several popular, guided, beer-tasting tours to check out:

 See SOMA beer tour for info and booking.